 Cataract comes from the Greek word (katarraktis/καταρρακτης) which means waterfall.
 Similar to a waterfall, as our natural lens ages it becomes cloudy and acts as a barrier between light from the outside reaching the back of our eyes.
 Cataracts are generally slow moving, however as we pass 50 and head into our 60s many patients will have cataracts noticeable on exam.
 The point at which a cataract is symptomatic for a patient is different for everyone.
 Everyone will get cataracts at some point, and our team is here to help you determine when is right for you to have surgery.

 To learn more click here. https://www.aao.org/eye-health/diseases/what-are-cataracts

 When is the Right Time for Cataract Surgery?

-At Eye Physicians of Libertyville, our surgeons prefer a conservative approach on deciding when the right to for cataract surgery is.
+At Eye Physicians of Libertyville, our surgeons prefer a conservative approach on deciding when the right time for cataract surgery is.
 At the time cataract surgery is indicated, we are proud to offer our patients the latest technology in intraocular (IOL) choices and diagnostics for the most accurate outcomes possible.